gmftbyGMFTBY/HashRetrieval/README.md

 ### 2.3 Overall comparsion (Coarse retrieval + Cross-bert Post Rank)
 The metrics we used here are shown as follows:
 * BERT-RUBER: [RUBER](https://arxiv.org/pdf/1701.03079.pdf) proves that effectiveness of the learning-based open-domain dialog evaluation, which can be a replacement of the human evaluation.
-* BERT-RUBER-fine: RUBER with the fine-tuned Bert model, better then BERT-RUBER.
+* BERT-RUBER-ft: RUBER with the fine-tuned Bert model, better then BERT-RUBER

 <center> <b> E-Commerce Dataset </b> </center>